 Once you can acknowledge catastrophic thoughts, it’s important to recognize the disproportionate space they occupy in your mind—aka your bias in believing them to be true, despite other possibilities.

-“The power of any thought is in how much you buy into it as a true reflection of reality.” —Dr. Smith
+“The power of any thought lies only in how much you buy into it as a true reflection of reality.” —Dr. Smith

 3. Practice a thought-defusion exercise

 Sometimes, the difficulty in figuring out how to stop catastrophic thinking lies in just how connected you are to those thoughts.
-In that case, a defusion exercise can be super helpful to create some distance between you and the thoughts.
+In this case, a defusion exercise can be helpful to create some distance between you and the thoughts.

 Another strategy that Dr. Smith uses with her patients is having them write down catastrophic thoughts (either in a notebook or on Post-It notes) and label them as such.
 “This way, you can see them visually for what they are, and they're not stuck in your head being the only possible perspective,” she says.

 Once you’ve come to the helpful conclusion that any given catastrophic thought is not reflective of the only possible thing that can happen, it’s helpful to push yourself to visualize those other possibilities.
 “You already know what the worst is that could happen, so what's the best that could happen?
 And what is something neutral that could happen?”
 Dr. Smith suggests asking yourself.
 “When you start to consider these perspectives, you’ll automatically be less focused on the worst-case scenario and have a more balanced view.”